cbk914/CV19/README.md

 # CV19

 Repository of independent anti-phishing COVID-19 campaign and other trusted information about anti-COVID-19 initiatives.
 +500 malware hashes, +5800 domains, +1000 IP's.

-The domain list is work in progress and actually doing false positive verifications (it may contain legitime domains, take care about that!).
+All this content is provided "as is", with good faith for our part, but it may include false positives.
+Use your own methodologies for verification before using it on production environments.
 It can be used (at your own risk) on antimalware products and DNS blocklist devices and software: [Pi-Hole](https://pi-hole.net), [pfSense](https://www.pfsense.org), [OPNsense](https://opnsense.org) ...

 Information compiled from public sources, direct contributions from international researchers, Telegram Groups and own research.